 5. Entente Cordiale: French music in Britain 1901–14

-Paul Rodmell is a Senior Lecture in the Department of Music at the University of Birmingham, UK.
+Paul Rodmell is a Senior Lecturer in the Department of Music at the University of Birmingham, UK.
 His research focuses on British musical culture of the nineteenth and early twentieth centuries; he is the author of monographs on Charles Villiers Stanford and Opera in the British Isles, 1875-1918.